laurarnichols/defectCrossSectionsDocs/pages/calculations/vasp.md

 summary: This page gives a summary of the VASP calculations needed for a capture calculation, including parameter specifications and tips.
 ---

+## Overview

 The following VASP calculations are needed for a capture calculation:
 * relaxed perfect crystal (plus SCF after)
 * relaxed final charge state (plus SCF after)
 * relaxed initial charge state (plus SCF after)
 * SCF for final charge state in initial positions

+{% include note.html content="It is easy enough to do the above calculations at the HSE level, but the first-order term is not feasible at the HSE level (i.e., ~1500 calculations $\times$ ~7 hours per calculation for a 4x4x4 supercell on 768 processors).
+Both terms should be done at the same level, so the wave functions for the zeroth-order term should not be done at the HSE level at this point." %}

 The displacement between the initial- and final-charge-state relaxed positions gives the $\Delta q_j$ that determines how the electronic energy is split into the different phonon modes.
-It is recommended to extract the energies (using [`EnergyTabulator`][calculations_energy-tabulator]) from the ground-state system in the initial relaxed positions.
 The wave functions are only needed from the perfect crystal and final charge state/initial positions.

+We also need accurate energies for the delta function and matrix elements, but each of the band edges _and_ the defect level within the gap are inaccurate, but they are not easily corrected (see [this paper on correction methods](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.78.235104){:target="_blank"}).
+Normally with total energy differences the errors cancel out; however, our calculations involve promoting an electron from the defect level to the conduction band minimum, which brings the errors in each of those bands into the calculation.

+The best approach to handling this error is to use HSE total energies for each of the systems.
+This HSE total energy should only be taken from one k-point because the defect level will have some artificial dispersion due to the finite supercell size.
+We use the gamma point because, in general, the error at gamma is considered to be the smallest.
+If that is found to not be the case, another k-point should be used to further minimize the error.

+If you are using a gamma-only k-point grid, the eigenvalues from the HSE level should be used as they are most accurate.
+For larger grids, however, the PBE eigenvalues can be used because the differences between bands within the conduction and valence bands are relatively accurate and HSE calculations at all k-points may not be feasible.

+{% include note.html content="The zeroth-order term can easily be done with a denser k-point mesh, but it is not currently feasible to use multiple k-points at the supercell sizes that we use.
+If it becomes feasible, keep in mind that there are issues with correcting the PBE eigenvalues needed for the first-order matrix elements (see the [`EnergyTabulator`](calculations_energy-tabulator) page for more details)." %}

 The wave functions and energies are extracted using [`Export`][calculations_export].
 For any calculations where only the final positions are needed, it is not required to do an SCF calculation after or to run [`Export`][calculations_export].
+It is recommended to extract the energies (using [`EnergyTabulator`][calculations_energy-tabulator]) from the ground-state system in the initial relaxed positions.

+{% include note.html content="The [`Export`][calculations_export] currently only works with the standard version of VASP or to export only the energies from results from the gamma-only version of VASP.
+Assumptions made in the code are not compatible with the noncollinear version." %}

 ## Recommended order